 While we’ve seen this all before, Artificial Intelligence (AI) seems to be enjoying (or suffering from) the longest-running period of untethered promises in the “hype cycle” in recent memory.
 It’s not hard to understand why: Tangible AI-generated breakthroughs are occurring daily across many industries and applications, and some very tantalizing advancements appear ever more attainable.

-Despite all this potential, however, many organisations have experienced frustrating and costly failures with AI investments.
+Despite all this potential, however, many organizations have experienced frustrating and costly failures with AI investments.

 What explains this chasm between buzzy AI headlines and the real-world disappointment of so many companies?
 In my view, one of the factors accounting for some of the dissonance is that a number of software vendors have irresponsibly co-opted the term “AI,” and are applying it to technologies that are little more than partially automated business rules.